HasanGoni/HasanGoni.github.io/_posts/2021-07-15- Data Science basics.md

 Given these two events satisfy the condition of the median > 3, we can now calculate the probability of both of the events occuring.
 The question can now be rephrased as P(Median > 3) = P(A) + P(B).

-Let's calculate the probability of the event A. The probability that a random variable > 3 but less than 4 is equal to 1/4.
+Let's calculate the probability of the event A. The probability that a random variable > 3 but less than 4 is equal to/4.
 So the probability of event A is:

-P(A) = (1/4) * (1/4) * (1/4) = 1/64
+P(A) = /4) * /4) * /4) =/64

 The probability of event B is that two values must be greater than 3, but one random variable is smaller than 3.
-We can calculate this the same way as the calculating the probability of A. The probability of a value being greater than 3 is 1/4 and the probability of a value being less than 3 is 3/4.
+We can calculate this the same way as the calculating the probability of A. The probability of a value being greater than 3 is/4 and the probability of a value being less than 3 is/4.
 Given this has to occur three times we multiply the condition three times.

-P(B) = 3 * ((3/4) * (1/4) * (1/4)) = 9/64
+P(B) = 3 * (/4) * /4) * /4)) =/64

-Therefore the total probability is P(A)+P(B) = 1/64 + 9/64 = 10/64
+Therefore the total probability is P(A)+P(B) =/64 +/64 = /64

 * What is the difference between a ROC curve and a precision-recall curve?
 When should I use each?